-The school's Attendance Officer monitors the registers after registration every morning and contacts the parents of first day absentees who have not notified the school.
+The Office Administrator monitors the registers after registration every morning and contacts the parents of first day absentees who have not notified the school.

 The marking of registers can sometimes become so routine that the importance is lost.
 However, incomplete or inaccurate registers are unacceptable.
 Registers provide the daily record of the attendance of all children.
 They are legal documents that may be required in a court of law.
 Any alterations should be visible and explained.